-The Crime Research Centre at UWA is a major and innovative contributor to the collection and analysis of statistical data on crime in Western Australia.
+The Crime Research Centre at UWA was established in 1989 as a joint initiative between the State Government and the University and was closed in mid 2014.
+During this time, it was a major and innovative contributor to the collection and analysis of statistical data on crime in Western Australia.

-It publishes annual crime and justice statistics which have enhanced understanding of the extent of the crime problem in the state and trends in criminal justice.
+It published annual crime and justice statistics which have enhanced understanding of the extent of the crime problem in the state and trends in criminal justice.

 In 2007, the Centre produced a special series of reports on burglaries in Western Australia.
 The authors suggested that reducing or restricting the availability of amphetamines was likely to have a significant knock-on effect on the stolen goods market and, for many offenders, on their motivation for burglary.